Cultural Space Programme

 - animate and enhance the porosity and legibility of cultural buildings for a wide audience;

 - thread and integrate building-based cultural organisations with their immediate environment and local communities;

 - stimulate innovative collaborations crossing the physical and virtual within cultural spaces.

 A ‘legible’ public building allows users to map a space and make topographical sense of its layout.
-The programme tests if and how the enhanced legibility of a cultural space develops the relationship between buildings and their publics and how this impacts on footfall and the diversity of that footfall.
+The programme tested if and how the enhanced legibility of a cultural space develops the relationship between buildings and their publics and how this impacts on footfall and the diversity of that footfall.

-By approaching arts buildings as living organisms ‘breathing in and out’, the programme considers how the relationship between a cultural organisation’s internal, external and virtual spaces might work symbiotically to enhance the health of an organisation’s estate as well as its local and on-line environments.
+By approaching arts buildings as living organisms ‘breathing in and out’, the programme considered how the relationship between a cultural organisation’s internal, external and virtual spaces might work symbiotically to enhance the health of an organisation’s estate as well as its local and on-line environments.

 To develop the programme, three interventions were held in October and November 2014: The Current Landscape, Walking Conversations Tour at the Olympic Park site and an Ideas lab.
-A report of the discussions held at those interventions is available here.

 A Third Person Perspective

 The Cultural Space Programme was steered by Hilary Carty.
 Hilary is an independent consultant specialising in leadership and organisational development.
 Prior to working independently, Hilary was Director of the Cultural Leadership Programme www.culturalleadership.org.uk, a £22m government investment in excellence in leadership in the UK cultural and creative industries, which is acknowledged to have raised the sector’s leadership capacity, facilitated diverse leadership practice and personnel, and delivered increased economic benefits for cultural sector organisations.